Contact us for authentic Mid Century Modern design, preservation, restoration, renovation and remodeling services.

 Plantation trees — trees grown as a commercial crop — barely existed and the extensive replanting that has since provided molding grade lumber was still in its infancy.
 Builders turned to finger-jointed pine, a manufactured product made by joining small pieces of pine boards with modern adhesives.
 Stained, the joints were visible, so painted pine molding became the trim of choice.

 Narrow and relatively thin, minimalist trim became the new standard.
 Baseboards were eventually reduced to 3-1/4" with a thickness of 3/8", the current standard.
 Door and window casings were standardized at 2-1/4".
 The decorative function of moldings was de-emphasized.
-They were often painted the same color as the wall on which they were installed to make them less obvious.
+They often were painted the same color as the wall on which they were installed to make them less obvious.

-Some architects eliminated wood trim altogether, creating a "reveal" where walls joined floors in which a recess at the bottom of the wall marks the transition rather than wood trim.
+Some architects eliminated wood trim completely, creating a "reveal" where walls joined floors in which a recess at the bottom of the wall marks the transition rather than wood trim.
 At windows and doors, gypsum drywall was "returned" to make a recess for the opening that made wood trim unnecessary.
 Not only was the result very minimalistic but it was faster to build and less expensive, traits that appealed to post-war builders.

 Until the last half of the 20th century, doors were made of boards usually in some form of panel door in which one or more central panels are held in a frame.
 This configuration produced a very stable door that did not expand and contract seasonally.